turingschool/frontend-mod-1-prework/section1/relection.md

 7. In your own words, explain what concatenation is.

 Concatenation is one technique for connecting strings and variable values.
 Concatenation appends multiple strings and variables using + signs and quotes, and the computer will join these strings/variables exactly.
 Concatenation is often used to print text to the console/user.
+Javascript uses type coercion when combining data types and logging them to the console, so numbers, Booleans, and strings are readable to the user.

 **Example:**